jadijadi/lpic1book/content/1026_linux_as_virtualization_guest.md

 - Using **Open Virtualization Format (OVF)** to move machines between hypervisors.
 This is a standard format for virtual machine definition and may include several files, in this case, you can archive all of them into one **Open Virtualization Archive (OVA)** file.
 - It is also possible to create **Templates** that are _master copies_* to initiate new machines

-> You may need to install some *guest drivers* or *additions* to help your hypervisor to have a better control on your guest machine.
-These might include graphical drivers for virtualbox or scripts to help vmware to control a guest machine or check its status.
+> You may need to install some *guest drivers* or *additions* to help your hypervisor to have better control over your guest machine.
+These might include graphical drivers for VirtualBox or scripts to help VMWare to control a guest machine or check its status.

-## Guest specific configs
+## Guest-specific configs
 Some configurations are machine specific.
 For example, a network card's MAC address should be unique for whole the network.
 If we are cloning a machine or sometimes creating them from templates, at least we need to change these on each machine before booting them:

 - Host Name